LenitoArruda/calculator/README.md

 <br><br>

 * Open Git in your computer.
-* Go to the folder where you wanna clone the files typing: "cd URL OF WHERE YOU WANT TO CLONE"
+* Go to the folder where you wanna clone the files typing:

 ```
 cd "c:\PLACE TO CLONE"